Landon345/frontendmentor-profile-card-component/README.md

 ## Acknowledgments

-I complete this one on my own in about 1 hour.
+I completed this one on my own in about 1 hour.